khamdan24/khamdan2.github.io/docs/09-Reflection/Reflection.md

 - Ordering parts – I bent the motor shaft during testing and had no replacement.
 Order two of anything that moves.

+- Start simple – Get the motor to spin forward first.
+Worry about speed control and sensors later.
+I tried to do everything at once and got stuck for days.

+- Add an LED – I put an LED that turns on when a command is active.
+This helped me know the code was running even when the motor was not moving.

+- Always stop before going – Going straight from forward to reverse can break the motor driver.
+Add a small delay and a stop command in between, or make it go forward, stop, and then reverse.

+- Print on console – Use print() to show what your UART is receiving.
+If you cannot see the data, you cannot debug it.

 ## Recommendations

 - Get an analyzer before the class – It is the most useful tool for debugging communication problems.
 Learn how to use it early.